IS303-Steffen/a10-soccer-teams-advanced-oop/Classes_Required.md

 ## Classes Required:

-### IMPORTANT:
+### Note:
-Please use the same capitalization case as what is shown in these instructions for all the class names and variables, otherwise the automated tests might break.
-For example, please call your class `SoccerTeam`, NOT `soccerTeam` or `soccer_team`, etc. I'll try and improve the automated tests in a future semester to account for alternate spellings.
-Sorry for any annoyance that causes you.
+I recommend using PascalCase for class names and snake_case for variables/methods, but the automated tests should work with any variation of PascalCase, camelCase, or snake_case.

 #### `SoccerTeam`
 - Instance Variables: